BrentIO/Aircraft-Registration-and-Operator-Information/readme.md

 sudo systemctl start AROI.service
 ```

-## SQL Table Creation
-`TO DO: PUT STUFF HERE`

 ## Import Agency Data
 To load the data into MySQL, you need to download data from at least one agency.
-Detailed data comes from the FAA and Transport Canada.
+Detailed data comes from government authorities, such as the FAA and Transport Canada.
 Summary data and operator data comes from Mictronics, and is not an official source.

-Data is retained forever and it is assumed the latest file imported contains the newest data.
+Data is retained forever in the database and it is assumed the latest file imported contains the newest data.

 | Agency | Data Type | Import Script | Release Frequency | URL |
 |--------|-----------|---------------|-------------------|-----|